distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 ## Additional Notes on Strategy 2

-1. The distortion is caused by holders of "good outcome" shares for a given action having a higher p(action is taken) than holders of the "bad outcome" shares.
-This increases their valuation of "action taken & good outcome" shares, given that said shares' price is a function of p(action is taken).

-2. The reason why "good outcome" share holders have a higher p(action is taken) than bad outcome share holders is because they expect the market to converge to their expectation of the probability of "good outcome".
-Hence, they expect the action is more likely to be taken, given that whether it's taken is determined by the price of "good outcome" shares.

-3. The negative convexity effect impacts the price of positive/negative shares of both actions, including the "do nothing" action.
-Point 4. below attempts to understand under what conditions this causes the distortions to cancel out, as opposed to adding some hard-to-isolate noise to the price signal.
+1. The capital efficiency asymmetry effect impacts the price of positive/negative shares of both actions, including the "do nothing" action.
+Point 2. below attempts to understand under what conditions this causes the distortions to cancel out, as opposed to adding some hard-to-isolate noise to the price signal.

-4. If the distortion of both "action" and "no action" good/bad share prices cancels out, then there will be no scenario where the market's expectation of p(good|action) > p(good|no action) and where price(good&action)/price(bad&action) < price(good&no action)/price(bad&no action) are true simultaneously.
+2. If the distortion of both "action" and "no action" good/bad share prices cancels out, then there will be no scenario where the market's expectation of p(good|action) > p(good|no action) and where price(good&action)/price(bad&action) < price(good&no action)/price(bad&no action) are true simultaneously.
 It's unclear how we can determine whether this holds.

-5. The strength of both the convexity and capital efficiency asymmetry effects decreases as the action deadline approaches.
+3. The strength of both the convexity and capital efficiency asymmetry effects (described in Strategy 2) decreases as the action deadline approaches.
 This is because:
    - The convexity effect is caused by trader expectations that the market will converge to the correct answer.
 However, this expectation diminishes as the market nears the date at which the action is taken, as there is less time remaining for it to converge to the correct answer.
    - The capital efficiency asymmetry effect is caused by the cost of having to lock up one's capital for the remainder of the market until the action is taken.
 As the action date approaches, this cost decreases.